rudi77/sdc/project2/writeup.md

 To train the model, I used an ...

 ### 4. Solution Approach
+Two models, a modified LeNet and a multiscale model with different parameter settings were implemented and used in this project.
+The code for the LeNet model is located code cell 9 and the multiscale net can be found in code cell 10.
+And the code for training the models is located in code cell 12 and 14.

 I started with a modified LeNet model and trained it with the provided training set without any additional (artificially augmented) training data.
 With this approach I reached a very high accuracy on the training set - over 98% but was relatively low on the validation set.
 This discrepancy between training and validation set is shown in the next plot.